Pointwise decay for the wave equation on nonstationary spacetimes: Introduction

 \subsection{Pointwise decay and asymptotic behaviour}

-It is well-understood that local energy decay in a compact region on an asymptotically flat region implies pointwise decay rates that are related to how rapidly the metric coefficients decay to the Minkowski metric; see, for example, the works \cite{Tat, MTT,OS,Mos,AAG1,AAG2,Mor, MW, Hin2, LiT2}.
+It is well-understood that local energy decay in a compact region on an asymptotically flat region implies pointwise decay rates that are related to how rapidly the metric coefficients decay to the Minkowski metric; see, for example, the works \cite{Tat, MTT,OS,Mos,AAG1,AAG2,Mor, MW, Hin2, LiT2,L,Loo22}.
 Similar results as this paper, for stationary spacetimes, were shown in \cite{MW} concurrently using spectral theory techniques, with particular focus on analyzing the resolvent at low frequencies.

 Local energy decay is also involved in proving scattering, another type of asymptotic behaviour, on variable-coefficient backgrounds.
-In particular, they imply Strichartz estimates on certain variable-coefficient backgrounds, see \cite{MT}. \cite{LT} used local energy decay to prove scattering for the version of the problem \eqref{main} without the potential, although the argument extends straightforwardly to the problem including the potential $V$ defined above.
+In particular, they imply Strichartz estimates on certain variable-coefficient backgrounds, see \cite{MT}.
+The article \cite{LT} used local energy decay to prove scattering for the version of the problem \eqref{main} without the potential $V$ and first-order terms $A$ and $B$, although the argument extends straightforwardly to the problem including $V,A$ and $B$ defined above.

 In the case of the Schwarzschild metric, Price \cite{Pri} conjectured that the solution to the wave equation decays at the rate $t^{-3}$ within any compact region; this rate was shown to hold for a variety of spacetimes, including Schwarzschild and Kerr spacetimes with small angular momenta---see \cite{DSS,Tat,MTT}.